Confluent Cloud for Apache Flink¶

 Statement life cycle

-Use a service account for background statement.
+Use a service account for background statements.
 Submit a SQL statement using the client shell:

-Once running a DML statements will run for ever. it is possible to pause and resume it.
-See cookbook for the practices and process to update existing statements.
+It is possible to pause and resume a SQL statement.
+See cookbook for the best practices and process to update existing statements.

 How to change the CFU limit?